 Bulk Pre-Workout from Transparent Labs PreSeries is loaded with branched-chain amino acids (BCAAs) that stimulate protein synthesis and lay the foundations for powerful and bigger muscles.

-For an extra boost, Bulk contains the natural stimulants caffeine and L-theanine which combined is known to enhance attention, reduce jitters for sensitive individuals, and induce relaxation.
+For an extra boost, Bulk contains the natural stimulants caffeine and L-theanine, which are known to enhance attention, reduce jitters for sensitive individuals, and induce relaxation.

 - Addresses and enhances all aspects of your workout